justwasm/crush/shellmode.md

 This would eliminate the need for the synthetic Assistant shim in `ToAIMessage()` — the Tool message could carry the result directly, which the standard user → tool conversation already supports.

 **Cost**:
-- `message.Service` needs a standalone Tool message creation path (currently all shell commands go through `CreateMessage` with Role=User)
+- `message.Service` needs a standalone Tool message creation path (currently all bash commands go through `CreateMessage` with Role=User)
-- `ShouldRenderUserMessage` would need a new mechanism (metadata flag or Attachment) to distinguish "shell command user bubble" from "normal user input", since the User message would no longer carry ToolCalls as a rendering signal
+- `ShouldRenderUserMessage` would need a new mechanism (metadata flag or Attachment) to distinguish "bash command user bubble" from "normal user input", since the User message would no longer carry ToolCalls as a rendering signal
 - UI rendering would need to correlate the User and Tool messages (by shared tool call ID) to render the bash card in the correct position
 - More moving parts for what is ultimately an edge case feature